Welcome to the Cost of Service Dog & Things to Consider

 It may get frustrating having to answer the same questions every single day from different people, wherever you go, especially if you’re just in the mood to be left alone.

 Cost Of Service Dog – It Goes Beyond The Initial Cost

-While there may be little or no cost upfront to get your Service Dog (Thanks to very generous donations and sponsorship at most of the Service Dog programs and organizations… Thank You!), remember that you will be responsible for subsequent costs; and that there will be ongoing costs for as long as you have your dog, which could be 10 or even 15 years.
+While there may be little or no cost upfront to get your service dog, remember that you will be responsible for subsequent costs; and that there will be ongoing costs for as long as you have your dog, which could be 10 or even 15 years.

 - Food for the dog – is it a big dog?
 Big dogs need more food!

 - Veterinary Care – regular care, but he might get sick or injured, he might step on a nail; this all costs money

 A Service Dog Is Still A Dog

 Every single day your dog will still be a dog.
 I am sorry if this sounds very obvious!
 Every single day your dog needs:

 - Time to play and just be a dog – don’t be surprised if he might want to randomly chase a squirrel when he’s not at work